 Is labeling gluten-free products as such a new requirement from the Food and Drug Administration, or are companies simply latching on to the current gluten-free trend?

-Beth Waitrovich from MSU Extension addresses food labeling for allergies or intolerances.
+Beth Waitrovich from MSU Extension addresses labeling for gluten-free foods.